markjnkim/es_mod/01-html/content/step-3-hero.md

 <!-- end hero -->
 ```

-> **Pro-tip**: Notice how there are no extra empty lines within the confines of the `section`.
+> **Pro-tip**: Notice how there are no empty lines within `section`, meaning each line has a tag either opening or closing.
 Being concise with language and syntax also pertains to extraneous lines or white space.
-Although empty lines or indentation will not affect what is rendered in the browser, it will pertain more to a best practice style guide that eases readabliity and communicates parent/child relationships.
+Although empty lines or indentation will not affect what is rendered in the browser, it will pertain more to a best practice style guide that eases readabliity and communicates parent/child relationships to other developers or even a future you that can greatly improve development speed.

-Now let's catch a glimpse of what our website looks like now and think about what we need to fix in order to match our mock-up.
+That was a lot of code we just entered.
+It's time to save and render to see the current progress of our landing page.
+It's time to test our input elements to make sure they are functioning correctly.

+You should see this in your browser:

 ![hero](./assets/step-3/300-hero-html.png)

-Congrats, I know it's not pretty yet, but our foundation work is now complete so we can decorate or style our hero.
+Notice if you type in random letters into the email input field after pressing the submit button, we get an error that asks us to put in a valid email address with the "@" symbol.
+This is HTML5 working with the browser helping validate the data being entered.
+This is accomplished through the input type we set as `email`.
+This communicates to the browser about the type of data that will be accepted in this input field.
+Also notice that the same validation check is not being used for the phonenumber input field.
+Anything can be typed into here without any error messages.
+This is because the input type `tel` is actually not supported by Chrome therefore simply falls back to a text input field without the validation check.
+A good reminder to do a quick Google [search](https://www.w3schools.com/tags/att_input_type_tel.asp) if something isn't working as you think it should, always consider browser support as a possible suspect.

 > **Activity**: HTML nesting game.
 Place our boiler plate HTML code with finished CSS in parallel.
 Ask the student to place certain items here or there by nesting them properly.

+Congrats, I know it's not pretty yet, but our foundation work is now complete so we can proceed to the design phase of this lesson.

-## Hero Style
+## Making our Hero Super

-So our hero section doesn't look very super yet, but fear not, we will learn how to style it up and make it super!
+So our hero section doesn't look very super yet, but fear not, we will learn how to design it to make it super!
 Let's take a look at the mock-up and examine the styling we will need to deliver our finished product.
 Then we'll dive into CSS and open our `style.css` in VS Code.
 ![hero-mock-up](./assets/step-3/900-hero-mock-up.png)

 ### Step 3: Universal Styles